 Improvements in WordPress default functionality

 For example, placing define(‘WP_POST_REVISIONS,’ 10 ); in wp-config.php limits post revisions for pages and posts.
-Post revisions are “record entries” made in the database after users update a post or page in WordPress editor.
+Post revisions are “record entries” made in the database after users update a post or page in the WordPress editor.

 Similarly, you’re curious to increase WordPress performance without plugins.
 In that case, you can add more snippets to core files in WordPress, such as post-auto-save intervals, error log management, and setting up a cookie domain.

 Note: There is a difference between WordPress Tweaks and minor changes.
-By editing the WP core files, WordPress Tweaks address significant concepts, such as dealing with post revisions, auto-save posts, or changing the login page’s URL.
-On the other hand, small changes usually deal with small wins, such as HTTPS redirects or making changes to specific directories in WordPress.
+WordPress Tweaks addresses significant concepts by editing the WP core files, such as post revisions, auto-save posts, or changing the login page’s URL.
+On the other hand, minor changes usually deal with small wins, such as HTTPS redirects or making changes to specific directories in WordPress.
+The whole tweaking of WordPress falls under “WordPress core file changes.”
+This shows when you should edit WordPress standard files in the core.

 Website performance, security, and recovery